vadviktor/bullettrain-go-core/docs/creating-new-cars.md

 )
 ```

-To use your car, this is a checklist to be done in `bullettrain-go-core/bullettrain.go`:
+To use your car, this is a checklist to be done in [bullettrain-go-core/defaults.go](../defaults.go):

-* TODO
+* add you package path to the imports
+* add your car's instance to the `trailers` function
+* add your car's callword to the list in the `defaultCarOrder` constant

 ## Documenting cars